Introduction to Psychedelics and Consciousness

 It’s important to note that not all physical effects are necessarily negative; some users report feeling a sense of unity with their surroundings or experiencing an enhanced sense of touch.
 However, there are also risks associated with the physical effects, and proper preparation and monitoring should be taken by those considering these substances.

 It’s easy to get lost in the sensory overload of a psychedelic experience; one woman reported feeling like she merged with a tree during her trip.
-While it may be tempting to dive right into the unknown depths of psychedelics, it’s imperative to consider one’s personal well-being when deciding whether to embark on this journey.
+While it may be tempting to dive right into the unknown depths of psychedelics, it’s imperative to consider one’s well-being when deciding whether to embark on this journey.

 Who needs enlightenment when you can just drop acid and see the universe?